-No specific secondary education is required for this job, but maths and English to at least NCEA Level 2 is useful.
+No specific secondary education is required for this job, but maths and English to at least NCEA Level 2 are useful.

 Recruitment consultants need to be:

-- skilled at communicating and relating with people
+- skilled at communicating with and relating to people

 - skilled at networking and relationship management

 - skilled at organising and managing their time